Police-Data-Accessibility-Project/docs/activities/data-scraping/our-approach-to-scraping.md

 1. Run a Scraper you wrote, or one from the [Scrapers Repo](https://github.com/Police-Data-Accessibility-Project/PDAP-Scrapers), to get an extraction.
 2. Share your extraction and what you learned in Discord.
-3. We'll all learn about the criminal justice system from the experience, and brainstorm ways our tools could better facilitate your work.
+3. We'll all learn about the criminal legal system from the experience, and brainstorm ways our tools could better facilitate your work.
 4. Repeat!